monash-human-power/MHP-website/src/markdown/index.md

     button_text: ""
     button_href: ""
   - name: chassis & drive-train
-    description: Responsible for the design and manufacture of the chassis and other mechanical components on the vehicle
+    description: Responsible for the design and manufacture of the structural frame (chassis) and other mechanical components on the vehicle
     button_text: ""
     button_href: ""
   - name: electrical